ml-archive/blog/source/our-stacks/back-end/index.md

  - [PHP unit](https://phpunit.de/) - Unit testing
  - [Dingo](https://github.com/dingo/api) - Build awesome APIs easier for Laravel
  - [Ide helper](https://github.com/barryvdh/laravel-ide-helper) - Easy way to get @property attributes on models and your facades linked to the repositories.
 Auto complete is your friend
- - [Debug](https://github.com/orchestral/debug) - A really sweet library for monitoring you SQL queries and improving performance for our apps
+ - [Debug](https://github.com/orchestral/debug) - A really sweet library for monitoring your SQL queries and improving performance for our apps
  - [Cors](https://github.com/barryvdh/laravel-cors) - Easy CORS integration
  - [Excel](https://github.com/Maatwebsite/Laravel-Excel) - Awesome library for import/export xls/csv files

 ### Open source
-The backend team in Nodes has some packages we have created to ease our daily work.
+The backend team at Nodes has some packages we have created to ease our daily work.
 We don't want to spend time on building the same thing over and over.
 And it's boring!
 [Nodes-PHP](https://github.com/orgs/nodes-php/)

  - Backend